oscar-franzen/alona/README.md

 * Python >= 3.6

 ### Dependencies
-alona takes advantage of the following external Python packages: click, matplotlib, numpy, pandas, scipy, scikit-learn, leidenalg, umap-learn, statsmodels, igraph
+alona takes advantage of the following external Python packages (missing dependencies are installed if pip3 is used, see below): click, matplotlib, numpy, pandas, scipy, scikit-learn, leidenalg, umap-learn, statsmodels, igraph

 ### From GitHub and pip
 The fastest way to install `alona` is to first clone the GitHub repository and then use [pip3](https://en.wikipedia.org/wiki/Pip_(package_manager)) to install it. `pip3` is a package manager for Python packages.
 If you don't have `pip3` installed, it can be installed by the following command on Debian-based systems (e.g. Ubuntu):